 Medical thought leader

-Dr. Reardon is open to new ideas and is on a continued quest to improve the lives of others, including her peers.
-She consistently demonstrated leadership in her earlier career at PeaceHealth Medical Group in Longview, Washington for 13 years.
+Dr. Reardon is open to new ideas and is on a continued quest to improve the lives of others.
+She consistently demonstrated leadership in her early career at PeaceHealth Medical Group in Longview, Washington for 13 years.
 After moving to Austin, Texas in 2011, she co-founded and helps to lead the Integrative Providers of Austin, a networking and peer group for Integrative Medicine-minded physicians.